fortrabbit/help/docs/quirks.md

 ### Need to call via php interpreter

-To launch a PHP script you need to specify the PHP interpreter explicitly, like `php artisan` or `php craft` for example.
+To launch a PHP script you need to specify the PHP interpreter explicitly: for example, `php artisan` or `php craft`.

 ## Image optimization tools